usgs/earthquake-design-ws/src/lib/db/deterministic/README.md

   A region may be referenced by multiple design documents.

+## Reference Data

+- `documents.json`

+  An array of document to region mappings.

+- `regions.json`

+  An array of region metadata, with `url`s to corresponding CSV data files.

 ## Loading the schema

 - make sure the project is configured